|

 Ideal Potted Plant Arrangements for Shady Patios

 Creating a lush, vibrant garden on a shaded patio can be incredibly rewarding.
 While many flowering plants bask in the sun, there are numerous shade-loving varieties that can turn your shaded space into a green oasis.
-The key to success lies in selecting the right plants that thrive without direct sunlight and combining them in ways that enhance their natural beauty.
+The key to success lies in selecting the right plants that thrive without direct sunlight and combining them and displaying them in ways that enhance their natural beauty.
 Here are five potted plant arrangements that will flourish in the shade, adding color and texture to your patio.

 #1.
 Ferns and Hostas Combo